Airport transfers Santo Domingo – how to get to Punta Cana and the city

 If you are not sure if you shall rent a car, you can check out this article, as the same recommendations apply for getting a rental car at Santo Domingo Airport.

-Airport transfer from Las Américas International Airport to the city center of Santo Domingo (incl.
+Santo Domingo Airport Transfer from Las Américas to the city center of Santo Domingo (incl.
 Zona Colonial)

 If you just want to go from Las Américas Airport to Santo Domingo, it’s a much quicker journey than to Punta Cana.
 It’s just a 17-mile ride and doesn’t take more than half an hour, at least if you travel outside of the rush hours (which can be quite long … ).
 Check out the various options you have in terms of Santo Domingo airport transportation when going from Las Américas International Airport to the city of Santo Domingo.